bloominstituteoftechnology/node-api1-project/README.md

 - Run `npm install` to download the dependencies.
 - Install `nodemon` via `npm install -g nodemon`. `nodemon` will keep your server running and automatically restart it if you change anything.
+- Install [Postman](https://www.getpostman.com/) so you can make requests and examine responses.
 - Run `npm start` to start the server.
 - Implement hangman in `src/app.js` as per the instructions below.
 - To test your application at any point, run `npm start` to start the server.